 John Turturro (Theatre Arts) was nominated for an Emmy for Outstanding Lead Actor in a Limited Series or movie for the HBO miniseries “The Night Of.”

-Donald Abrams (Music) has written a children’s book, “The Musical Rainbow Story,” which was released in December 2016.
+Donald Abrams (Music Therapy) has written a children’s book, “The Musical Rainbow Story,” to foster early childhood musical development and provide a bonding platform for parent-child and teacher-child relationships.
+It teaches the Happy Birthday melody using one finger only.
 For those interested in learning more about the book, it can be found at themusicalrainbowstory.com.

 Rose Bonczek (Theatre Arts) is the co-author with Steve Ansell of "One Minute Plays: A Practical Guide to Tiny Theatre," published by Routledge Press in March 2017.
 The book includes an anthology of 200 one-minute plays from Gi60: The International One Minute Theatre Festival, now in its 13th year.
 Ms. Bonczek is also festival director and producer for Gi60 US.
 The Gi60 Festival annually performs 150 new one-minute plays in the United States, in Leeds, UK, and in Christchurch, New Zealand.
 All plays are filmed and available for viewing on the Gi60 YouTube Channel.